 The entire account delves deep into human psyche soaked in all nine emotions in human beings.

-A gem added to the Indian literary world with aesthetic flavour.
+A gem added to the Indian literary world with an aesthetic flavour.